zofe/dataform/README.md

     $form->submit('Save');
     $form->saved(function() use ($form)
     {
-        //do something with post, then..
+        //do something with post values, then..

         $form->message("ok record saved");
         $form->linkRoute("home","Back to the Form");